-After breakfast, check out of tent city and report to the Welcome Center at the time scheduled for your departure.
+After breakfast, check out of tent city no later than 8:30 a.m. and report to the Welcome Center at the time scheduled for your departure.

 En Route to Starting Camp

 For most itineraries, a Philmont bus will take your crew within hiking distance of your starting camp.
 A few itineraries now hike directly out of base camp.